bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 So really cool, if the whole Lightning network is made up of channel between every person, static invoices are solved, not a problem.
 I can finish my talk right now.

-But the thing is, this doesn't scale, right?
+But the thing is, this doesn't scale.
 You can't have a UTXO open with every single person in the world that you're gonna wanna have to pay, so this doesn't work.
 And the beauty of Lightning network is that Alice's view can look a little bit more something like this, and all she needs to do to pay someone like Dave is find a route to Dave.

-Cool, so let's look at that a bit.
+Let's look at that a bit.
-So she finds a route to Dave, and she just needs to focus on that.
+She finds a route to Dave, and she just needs to focus on that.
-Cool, so now how does Alice pay Dave, right?
+So now, how does Alice pay Dave.
 Why can't this be static?
-Why can't she just tell her node, please pay Dave's node ID this amount of Bitcoin.
+Why can't she just tell her node, "please pay Dave's node ID this amount of Bitcoin".
-That's a static thing, right?
+That's a static thing.

-So the naive way would be Alice just tells Bob, "hey Bob, please help me out.
+The naive way would be Alice just tells Bob, "hey Bob, please help me out.
-I'm gonna tip you, I'm gonna leave one Bitcoin with you, and please just push two over to Charlie, and tell him to do the same with Dave."
+I'm gonna tip you, I'm gonna leave one Bitcoin with you, and please just push two over to Charlie, and tell him to do the same with Dave".
 Cool, that's great, Dave got paid.
-That doesn't work, because in Bitcoin we can't trust Bob, right?
+That doesn't work, because in Bitcoin we can't trust Bob.
-So in reality, if Alice pushes money over to Bob, there's nothing stopping Bob from just running away at this point.
+In reality, if Alice pushes money over to Bob, there's nothing stopping Bob from just running away at this point.
 Okay, so Lightning payments don't work like that.

 How do they work?
 What we actually do is, before the payment can happen, before we even touch the Lightning network, Alice says, "hey Dave, I'm gonna pay you, please be aware."
 Dave goes ahead and generates a secret, takes the hash of that secret, and sends it back to Alice.
 This happens all outside of the Lightning network.
-Okay, now Alice goes again to Bob, but this time she tells him, "hey Bob, you can have these 3 Bitcoin, but only if you can unlock this hash.
+Now Alice goes again to Bob, but this time she tells him, "hey Bob, you can have these 3 Bitcoin, but only if you can unlock this hash.
 If you can't unlock it, I'm gonna get the money back after some time lock".
 So Bob sees this, realizes he's only gonna get a tip if he continues the pattern onto Charlie so that he can eventually get the secret.

-So now he does the same thing with Charlie, Charlie does the same thing with Dave.
+Now he does the same thing with Charlie, Charlie does the same thing with Dave.
 Dave has the secret, so Dave can unlock this hash, get his funds, and Charlie can then do the same with Bob, and Bob can do the same with Alice.
 And at this point, Alice has the secret, and Dave has been successfully paid, and her having the secret is what we call a proof of payment.

-Okay, so that's kind of the payments 101 complete, and there's two things you should take away from this.
+That's kind of the payments 101 complete, and there's two things you should take away from this.
-The first thing is, it's actually just one thing, but the first thing is, there had to be this dance between Alice and Dave happening outside the network before the payment could actually happen.
+It's actually just one thing, but the first thing is, there had to be this dance between Alice and Dave happening outside the network before the payment could actually happen.
-And then just leading on from that is, okay, why?
+And then just leading on from that is: okay, why?

 Dave had to send her this thing called a hash, but there's actually quite a few other things that Dave needs to tell Alice.
 And that's where Bolt11 invoices comes in.

 ## Bolt11 Invoices

-So what Bolt11 invoices are is this just, Bolt11 just specs out how Dave should structure the information that he sends to Alice.
+Bolt11 just specs out how Dave should structure the information that he sends to Alice.
 So that any wallet can just know how to structure its information, how to read the information.
-So I'm sure you've all seen a Bolt11 invoice.
+I'm sure you've all seen a Bolt11 invoice.
 It's usually displayed as a QR code or some LN something something.
 Notice this is a regtest invoice because it's not safe to pay to this, and I'll get to that in a second.